The Night Comes for Us: Reception

 In a positive review, Barry Hertz of The Globe and Mail wrote, "Unless you are on the programming committee for the most literally bloody-minded of film festivals, you have never experienced as ludicrously violent and gore-soaked a film as The Night Comes for Us."
 Richard Kuipers of Variety wrote: "This cartoonish cavalcade of carnage potently reunites The Raid stars Joe Taslim and Iko Uwais as former friends on a corpse-strewn collision course."

 Dan Jackson of Thrillist was more critical of the film.
 He wrote: "Instead of feeling like the action organically emerges from the situational demands of the narrative, it often feels like the story was reverse engineered to center around the often stunning physical feats."

 In October 2018, American comic book artist Robert Liefeld, who co-created the Marvel superhero character Deadpool, praised Tjahjanto's work on the film via his Twitter account.
 In an enthusiastic reaction, Liefeld suggested that Tjahjanto should be given "all the money for Deadpool 3", referring to the upcoming installment of the Deadpool film series.
 He then mentioned how Indonesian cinema was influencing other action films and also suggested that Tjahjanto should direct a standalone Cable film.

-Sequels
+Future

 Tjahjanto has publicly confirmed that he has developed a story for a sequel, likely to focus on Julie Estelle's character The Operator.
 In 2022, leading up to the release of his second Netflix collaboration, The Big 4, Tjahjanto said that a sequel "is still not official", but that he is hopeful.